 Recounts or no, US elections are still vulnerable to hacking

-There are 1 comment on the New Jersey Herald story from 8 hrs ago, titled Recounts or no, US elections are still vulnerable to hacking.
-In it, New Jersey Herald reports that:
+There are 1 comment on the Star Tribune story from 12 hrs ago, titled Recounts or no, US elections are still vulnerable to hacking.
+In it, Star Tribune reports that:

 Jill Stein's bid to recount votes in Pennsylvania was in trouble even before a federal judge shot it down Dec.
 12. That's because the Green Party candidate's effort stood almost no chance of detecting potential fraud or error in the vote - there was basically nothing to recount.
 Pennsylvania is one of 11 states where the majority of voters use antiquated machines that store votes electronically, without printed ballots or other paper-based backups that could be used to double-check the balloting.